Pentagon Federal Credit Union

 You can get an auto loan from many types of lenders, but some will offer better terms than others.
 When considering a lender’s offer, you need to look at:

 Besides comparing the offers themselves, read reviews for each lender you’re considering.
 Some may have hidden fees or use tactics that make it harder to repay your loan.
-You’ll have a much better experience with a lender who is honest, is transparent, and offers good customer support.
+Others, on the other hand, may offer rate discounts for car buying programs or automatic payment (autopay) agreements.
+You’ll have a much better experience with a lender who is honest, is transparent, and offers good customer support and services.

-You’ll have a much better experience with a lender who is honest, transparent, and offers good customer support.
+You’ll have a much better experience with a lender who is honest, is transparent, and offers good customer support and services.

 Banks and Credit Unions